 Littlewood offers a relaxing escape that truly feels revitalizing.
 Sure, there are a few areas that can be tweaked or improved (such as the tile limit), but the various simulation elements seem very balanced overall.
 And it’s still in Early Access!
 Who knows what a fine-tuned, polished version will look like?

-It doesn’t get more charming than this.
-Littlewood features the cutest pixel art graphics, characters, and overall atmosphere.
+As a whole, Littlewood is one of the most charming games on the market.
+It features the cutest pixel art graphics, characters, and overall atmosphere.
 The cheerful soundtrack never got boring, even after nearly 20 hours of gameplay.
 And the thought and detail threaded into every element of the game is seriously unreal for an indie with only one developer.

 Entering the world of Solemn and assuming your role as Mayor of Littlewood is an exciting journey.
 The graphics, sound effects, and mechanics all come together to weave a story that immerses you in the game world.
 It quickly becomes a second home, a place that you never want to leave.
 The good news?
 You don’t have to!

 That’s because Littlewood is a game you can come back to time and time again.
 Whether it’s for a quick check-in, or a few new quests, you can expect your tiny village and old pals patiently awaiting your return.
 Adventure beckons in Littlewood.

 Simulation Elements - 8/10

 A relaxing and easy to play farming, building, and town management simulation with plenty of cute characters.
 It’s a playful romp that’s certain to evoke memories of your favorite titles, in a way that’s totally fresh and engaging.
 I am looking forward to playing the final version of this game.

 - Charming art elements w/ cute pixel graphics & playful tunes

 - Early Access is missing content